linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T480s-maximized.md

 Some ThinkPad T480s units on the used market, like the T480, are affected by an Intel bug in the Thunderbolt firmware.
 In short, the flash chip becomes full, causing Thunderbolt fast charging to stop working, though slow charging still functions.
 This issue can also affect the USB-C port.
 For convenience, Heads provides a fixed and padded Thunderbolt firmware that resolves the "charging problem" if your laptop is affected.
 Board testers did not encounter this issue, and it is unlikely to occur if your laptop was in use for more than 12 months before flashing.
 If you do experience the "charging bug," it is possible to fix it with external flashing.
 Also, the update is possible prior flashing heads using [fwupd from a Linux distribution](https://www.reddit.com/r/thinkpad/comments/12tf6xv/psa_t480_thunderbolt_controller_v23_is_now_on/)

-Please note that as of March 2025, Thunderbolt data transfer is not supported upstream by [coreboot](https://review.coreboot.org/c/coreboot/+/83274).
-However, video output through Thunderbolt and charging still work.
-This means only the USB-C charging port can be used for data transfer.

-## (Optional) Updating EC Firmware

 Before flashing heads, it is advisable to update the EC Firmware on the laptop.
 Some old EC firmware may be vulnerable to some serious CVEs.
 See [Heads-threat-model]({{ site.baseurl }}/Heads-threat-model/#binary-blobs-microcode-updates-and-transient-execution-vulnerabilities) for additional information.